 Then, look for patterns.
 It’s different for every business.
 You might notice that they are concentrated in a particular region of the country, a certain industry, a similar size, or involve a specific buyer.

 2. Identify Your Best Customers.

-Don’t just look at your entire customer universe, but hone in on your very best customer universe.
+When identifying your ideal customer, don’t just look at your entire customer universe, hone in on your very best customer universe.

 Start by building out a list of your best customers.
 The term “best” is subjective; stakeholders throughout the entire organization must agree on the criteria.

 Criteria vary by the organization and you’ll need to determine what “best” means to you.
 Here are some common points:

 - Highest ACV or TCV (Annual Contract Value or Total Contract Value)